-The Interconnection Party is responsible for the overall safe and effective operation of their transmission facilities.
-Certain protective devices (relays, circuit breakers, etc.) that are specified by Xcel Energy must be installed at the location where the Interconnection Party desires to connect with the Xcel Energy System.
-The purpose of these devices is to promptly disconnect the Interconnection Party's transmission facilities from Xcel Energy's System whenever faults or abnormal operating conditions occur.
+The Interconnection Customer is responsible for the overall safe and effective operation of their transmission facilities.
+Certain protective devices (relays, circuit breakers, etc.) that are specified by Xcel Energy must be installed at the location where the Interconnection Customer desires to connect with the Xcel Energy System.
+The purpose of these devices is to promptly disconnect the Interconnection Customer's transmission facilities from Xcel Energy's System whenever faults or abnormal operating conditions occur.
 Other modifications to the electrical system configuration or protective relays may be required in order to accommodate the transmission interconnection.

-Xcel Energy will not be responsible for primary protection of equipment in the Interconnection Party's substation or Transmission Facility.
-Protective devices (e.g. relays, circuit breakers) must be installed by the Interconnection Party to the full extent required by all applicable standards to disconnect the Interconnection Party's transmission facilities from the Xcel Energy System whenever a fault or abnormality occurs (including local breaker-failure tripping whenever the normal relaying does not work).
+Xcel Energy will not be responsible for primary protection of equipment in the Interconnection Customer's substation or Transmission Facility.
+Protective devices (e.g. relays, circuit breakers) must be installed by the Interconnection Customer to the full extent required by all applicable standards to disconnect the Interconnection Customer's transmission facilities from the Xcel Energy System whenever a fault or abnormality occurs (including local breaker-failure tripping whenever the normal relaying does not work).
 Such equipment must coordinate with existing Xcel Energy equipment and provide comparable levels of protection as practiced on Xcel Energy's System.
 The protective devices differ with the size of the installation.
 The specific requirements will be determined in the Interconnection and Facilities Studies.
 Major factors generally determining the type of protective devices required include:

-- 1. The type and size of the Interconnection Party's transmission equipment. - 2.
-The location and system voltage level of the Interconnection Party's connection to Xcel Energy's System. - 3.
+- 1. The type and size of the Interconnection Customer's transmission equipment. - 2.
+The location and system voltage level of the Interconnection Customer's connection to Xcel Energy's System. - 3.
 The manner in which the installation will operate (one-way versus two-way power flow).

 However, this Guideline does not address all of the nuances and complexities involved in designing a protection scheme or for integrating additional transmission facilities into an interconnected electric transmission system.
+The Interconnection Customer is responsible for designing their own protection scheme and should consult an expert in the field of system protection, Transmission controls, etc.